Drix10/CozyxOnePiece/README.md

 ## Description

 **This mod aims to provide a comfortable and aesthetically pleasing browsing experience for Opera GX users, particularly for fans of the One Piece series.
-It includes custom CSS styles for Discord, allowing users to customize their Discord interface with a unique blend of classic grayish colors and One Piece themed elements.**
+It includes custom CSS styles for Discord, allowing users to customize their Discord interface with a unique blend of blue/cyan colors and One Piece themed elements.**

 ## Features